Jeffrey Maier incident: Incident

 On October 9, 1996, the Yankees trailed the Orioles 4–3 in the bottom of the eighth inning when shortstop Derek Jeter hit a deep fly ball to right field.
-Right fielder Tony Tarasco moved near the fence and appeared "to draw a bead on the ball" when the then-12-year-old Maier clearly reached over the fence separating the stands and the field of play nine feet below and snatched the ball with his glove.
+Right fielder Tony Tarasco moved near the fence and appeared "to draw a bead on the ball" when the then-12-year-old Maier clearly reached over the fence separating the stands and the field of play nine feet below and attempted to catch the ball with his glove.
+Maier failed to make the catch but he knocked the ball over the fence in his attempt.
 While baseball fans are permitted to catch (and keep) balls hit into the stands, the Major League Baseball rulebook states that spectator interference is to be called if "a spectator reaches out of the stands, or goes on the playing field, and touches a live ball".

 Right field umpire Rich Garcia immediately ruled the play a home run, tying the game at 4–4, despite the protest of Tarasco and Orioles manager Davey Johnson (the latter was ejected in the ensuing argument).

 The Yankees won the game in the eleventh inning on Bernie Williams' walk-off home run.
 The Orioles maintained their protest of the Maier play after the conclusion of the game, but their protest was denied by American League President Gene Budig because judgment calls cannot be protested.
-After viewing the replay, Garcia admitted that there was spectator interference, and he maintained the ball was catchable.
+After viewing the replay, Garcia admitted he made a mistake and that there was spectator interference, but maintained Maier reached out, not down, and did not interfere with Tarasco's ability to catch the ball and that Tarasco would not have caught it.
+Tarasco adamantly disagreed, maintaining he would have caught the ball without Maier's interference.
 Had Garcia called spectator interference, he would have then used his own judgment to determine what the most likely outcome of the play would be – either an out or awarding Jeter a given number of bases.

+Garcia accepted Baltimore fans later booing him, but was disturbed when Yankees fans cheered him, as he did not want to appear biased.
+Two days after the incident Garcia said no one felt worse about it than he did, but that one play after 22 years of hard work as an umpire should not make him hang his head, adding, "I love Baltimore, I love the team and I love this stadium [Camden Yards]...."

 The Yankees went on to win the series against Baltimore, four games to one, as well as the World Series against the Atlanta Braves.
 As a result of the play, a railing was added behind the right field wall at Yankee Stadium to prevent fans from reaching over it.

-Meanwhile, in New York, Maier became a minor celebrity.
-The New York Daily News allowed him to sit behind the Yankee dugout later in the postseason.
-The boy appeared on national talk shows.